pedrotski/CS-GO-Zombie-Escape-Public/README.md

 We use the Anubis Zombie Escape fork as it contains some other functions baked right into it that reduces the need for more plugins.
 This is perfectly capable for 64 players.

-Please remember that this is a BASE install.
+Please remember that this is a BASE install that contains a few fixes.
 There will be other things that you need on your server.
 Most ZE servers end up with around 100+ plugins by the time they are "finished".
 This is to just get you started.

+LAST UPDATED: 31/08/2021

 It includes:
 * Sourcemod 1.10 - https://www.sourcemod.net/